Genevieve Garvan Brady: Biography

-She was the founder of the Carroll Club, a society for Catholic businesswomen, and the board chairman for the Girl Scouts of the USA.
+She was the founder of the Carroll Club, a society for Catholic businesswomen, and the board chair for the Girl Scouts of the USA.
 In 1936, a property she donated to the Girl Scouts was named Camp Genevieve Brady in her honor.
 She served as vice president of the Welfare Council of New York.
-In 1934 she received the University of Notre Dame's Laetare Medal as the most notable lay Catholic in America.
-In 1934 she received an honorary Doctor of Law degree from Georgetown University president W. Coleman Nevils, the first woman awarded an honorary degree at the university.
+In 1934, she received the University of Notre Dame's Laetare Medal as the most notable lay Catholic in America.
+That year, she also received an honorary Doctor of Law degree from Georgetown University president W. Coleman Nevils, the first woman awarded an honorary degree at the university.

 She and her husband lived at 910 Fifth Avenue in New York City and at Inisfada, their Tudor Revival estate in Manhasset, New York.
 They entertained and hosted various high-ranking Catholic officials, including Francis Spellman and the future Pope Pius XII.
 In 1937, she gifted the estate, including 250 acres of land and an 87-room mansion, to the New York Province of the Society of Jesus, which used it as a seminary before converting it into the St. Ignatius Jesuit Retreat House in 1963.
 Its chapel was dedicated to St. Genevieve.

 Her husband died in 1930, leaving her his entire estate valued at $12 million.
 She, in turn, donated 95 works of art that same year to the newly established Jesuit novitiate in Wernersville, Pennsylvania, one of which was later identified as the work of Tintoretto.
 On March 6, 1937, Brady married William Babington Macaulay, the Irish Free State minister to the Vatican, in a private ceremony witnessed only by clergy and held without notice because Macaulay's presence was required in Rome.